joshuadarecullen/knowledge-distillation-ecoacoustics/README.md

 <div align="center">

-# A novel VAE compression architecure, with additional distilled model.
+# A novel VAE compression architecure, with an additional distilled EfficientNet model.

 </div>